 As they rely on blubber for insulation, cetaceans are less vulnerable to oil spills than fur-coated marine mammals, such as seals.
 Cetaceans are most vulnerable to oil spills when they are surfacing for air when skin and eyes can be irritated.
 Direct exposure to oil spills can result in the inhalation of harmful fumes, lethargy, poor coordination and difficulty breathing which can lead to drowning (Hammond et al., 2001).
 Migratory cetaceans may limit their exposure to a persistent oil slick in a small geographic area by avoiding that area.
+Of the three listed large whale species, the right whale population should be considered at greatest risk to being negatively impacted by an oil spill because of the small population size and slow recovery of their numbers from earlier depletion events.
 Due to the low probability of an oil spill and limited cetaceans in the area, impacts during construction and decommissioning from an oil spill would be minor.